HMS Royal William (1833)

-HMS Royal William was a 120-gun, three-deck, first rate, broadened built for the Royal Navy during the 1830s.
-Completed in 1834, the ship remained in ordinary until she was razeed and converted into a steam-powered, 89-gun, second rate, two decker during the 1850s.
-She played a minor role in the Crimean War of 1854–1855 and became a training ship in 1884.
+HMS Royal William was a three-deck, 120-gun, first rate, broadened built for the Royal Navy (RN) during the 1830s.
+Completed in 1834, the ship remained in ordinary until she was razeed and converted into a screw-powered, two-deck, 89-gun, second rate in 1859–1860.
+She played a minor role in the Crimean War of 1854–1856 as a troopship and became a training ship in 1884.

 Description

 As an 89-gun ship, Royal Wiliam measured 216 ft 9 in on the gundeck and about 177 ft on the keel.
 She had a beam of 55 ft 7 in, and a deep draught of 24 ft 7 in The ship displaced 3520 LT and had a tonnage of 2849 tons burthen.
 She was fitted with a horizontal two-cylinder single-expansion steam engine built by Robert Napier & Sons that was rated at 500 nominal horsepower and drove a single propeller shaft.
 Her boilers provided enough steam to give the engine 1763 ihp that was good for a speed of 10.6 kn during her sea trials without masts or stores.
 Her crew numbered 830 officers and ratings.

 The ship's muzzle-loading, smoothbore armament consisted of thirty-two 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
 Between her forecastle and quarterdeck, she carried twenty-two 32-pounder (42 cwt) guns and a single 68-pounder gun.